vijay8i/this-and-that/01-build-systems/notes/04-gn-ninja-conan.md

 ## Where am I?
 This section is a postscript of the journey for the last couple of days.
-It has been a way wilder experience than working with *meson*.
-There were times when I was almost was ready to eat my words and get back to the trodden path of comfort that `cmake` provides; or hear myself saying that I could salvage this quest by settling with `meson`, and claim to have found something better than `cmake`.
+It has been a way wilder experience than working with `meson`.
+There were times when I almost was ready to eat my words and get back to the trodden path of comfort that `cmake` provides; or hear myself saying that I could salvage this quest by settling with *meson*, and claim to have found something better than *cmake*.

 Most answers to the question, "Is there a better way," often have this struggle built in.
 You have to climb the hill without knowing if you